bpp/bpp-manual/bpp-4-manual.md

 log-normal model $\nu = 0.5$ suggests a serious violation of the clock while $\nu < 0.1$ represents only a slight violation.

-Introgression Models
+Introgression and Migration Models
 ====================

 Another important factor influencing the results of species tree inference is introgression (gene flow) between species (or populations).
-BPP also implements a model of episodic introgression between species or populations [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296) as well as a model of ongoing gene flow (IM).
+BPP also implements a model of episodic introgression between species or populations [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296) as well as a model of ongoing gene flow (MSC-M).
-Since version 4.1, [bpp]{.smallcaps} implements the MSci model [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296) and since version 4.4 it implements the IM model.
+Since version 4.1, BPP implements the MSC-I model [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296) and since version 4.4 it implements the MSC-M model.
-Currently, introgression (MSci) and ongoing gene flow (IM) analyses can only be performed using the A00 method of analysis (fixed species tree and delimitation, see Chapter [8](#analysismethods){reference-type="ref" reference="analysismethods"}).
+Currently, introgression (MSC-I) and ongoing gene flow (MSC-M) analyses can only be performed using the A00 method of analysis (fixed species tree and delimitation, see [Methods of Analysis](#methods-of-analysis)).
 In other words, the user has to specify the number of introgression events (or bands of gene flow), their directions, and the populations involved on a fixed species tree.
-The program will then estimate the parameters of the MSci (or IM) models using MCMC.
-We hope to implement MCMC moves that change the MSci (or IM) models and species tree topology in the future.
+The program will then estimate the parameters of the MSC-I (or MSC-M) models using MCMC.
+We hope to implement MCMC moves that change the MSC-I (or MSC-M) models and species tree topology in the future.

-Features of the Basic MSci Model
+The MSC-I Model
 --------------------------------

-The MSci model involves three types of parameters: the species divergence or hybridization times ($\tau$s), the population size parameters ($\theta$s), and the introgression probabilities ($\varphi$s).
+The MSC-I model involves three types of parameters: the species divergence or hybridization times ($\tau$s), the population size parameters ($\theta$s), and the introgression probabilities ($\varphi$s).
 The control file must specify an extended Newick format tree with one or more introgression events as well as a prior distribution for the introgression probability $\varphi$.
-The MSci model is specified in the `species&tree` block using the extended Newick notation [@Cardona2008]
+The MSC-I model is specified in the `species&tree` block using the extended Newick notation [@Cardona2008]
 ```